mraible/mongock-docs/content/pages/get-started.md

   }

   /**
-  This meethod is mandatory even when transactions are enabled.
+  This method is mandatory even when transactions are enabled.
   They are used in the undo operation and any other scenario where transactions are not an option.
   However, note that when transactions are avialble and Mongock need to rollback, this method is ignored.
   **/